 Talent administering bupivacaine at the incision sites.

-Now, place the animal in ventral recumbency [1].
 Using a scalpel blade, make a 2-centimeter-long incision on the back for the percutaneous pedestal [2].

-Talent positioning the animal in ventral recumbency.

 Talent making an incision on the back with a scalpel blade.

-Turn the rat to dorsal recumbency [1] and make a 3-centimeter incision on the skin along the midline just below the xiphoid process [2].
+Turn the rat to dorsal recumbency [1], administer bupivacaine subcutaneously at the incision site and make a 3-centimeter incision on the skin along the midline just below the xiphoid process [2].
 Hold up the skin near the incision site and use dissecting scissors to blunt-dissect the skin layer from the muscle layer around the incision [3].

 Talent turning the rat to dorsal recumbency.